 Mobile applications are a useful way for businesses to connect with their customers.
 They’re also a business unto themselves, possibly generating income.
-Whatever your reason for creating a mobile app, one thing to ask your mobile app developers is whether they use reusable components when building apps.
+Whatever your reason for creating a mobile app, one thing to ask your mobile app developers is whether they use reusable components when building mobile applications.

 Custom is a hot word for any project.
 You want your app, your experience to be designed just for you.
 And yet the foundations for those projects might remain the same for all.
 A house has three options for a foundation, such as crawl space, basement, and slab.
 While there are pros and cons to each approach, all of them support the rest of the building to keep it from falling over.